beckym223/manual_work/E6_long_edited.md

 borers, wives rose before their husbainds and continued working until bedtimle at 10 or I1
 P.M.
-That routine suggests a workday that
-TABLE 2--SECULAR TRENDS IN TIME USE: THE AVERAGE HOURLY DIviSION OF 1[HE DAY OF rHE AVERAGE MALE HOUSEHOLD HEAD (BASED ON A 365-DAY YEAR)
-c.
-1 880 c.
-1995 c.2040
-Sleep 8 8 8
-Meals and essential
-hygienie 2 2 2
-Chores 2 2 2
-Travel to and from
-work 1 1 0.5
-Work 8.5 4.7 3.8
-Illness 0.7 0.5 0.5
-Subtotal 22.2 18.2 16.8
-Residual for leisure
-activities 1.8 5.8 7.2
-may have run about 15 niinutes longer than that of males, implying an annual workyear of perhaps 3,200 hours.
+That routine suggests a workday that may have run about 15 niinutes longer than that of males, implying an annual workyear of perhaps 3,200 hours.